JJLimmm/Model_evaluation/README.md

-# rknn_evaluation
+# Model Evaluation

 Model Evaluation Tool for evaluating rknn models against their onnx models.
-Able to show evaluation metrics like mAP, AP, Precision, Recall and a Confusion matrix.
+Able to show evaluation metrics like mAP, AP, Precision, Recall, Inference timing and a Confusion matrix.

 ## Usage